All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Outpatient service providers offer many other solutions.

-For example, attending addiction networking groups such as Alcoholics Anonymous or Narcotics Anonymous can help the individual to build relationships and reach out for support if needed.
+For example, attending addiction networking groups such as Alcoholics Anonymous (AA), Narcotics Anonymous (NA) and Cocaine Anonymous (CA), can help the individual to build relationships and reach out for support if needed, as well as lean on a higher power when addiction seems overwhelming.

 Some individuals may consider SMART Recovery.